slatedb/slatedb/docs/0001-manifest.md

 1. A new snapshot is created
 2. An existing snapshot is removed
-3. A new writer is starts
+3. A new writer starts
 4. A new compactor starts
 5. A compactor finishes compaction

-Let's look at each of these
+Let's look at each of these.

 ## Snapshots

 SlateDB's state on object storage is constantly changing.
 The writer is adding new SSTs to `level_0`.
 The compactor is adding/removing SSTs in `compacted` and removing them SSTs from `level_0`.
 SlateDB clients keep their in-memory state in a `DbState` object.
-The client's in-memory state might end up referencing an SST that's been deleted by the compactor.
+The client's in-memory state might diverge from the SSTs on disk in two cases:

+* The compactor deletes SSTs that the client is still referencing
+* Another writer has written an unexpected SST in `level_0` (either they're a zombie or we are)

-Clients can ensure SSTs aren't deleted by writing a new manifest with a snapshot containing the current manifest ID.
+Snapshots solve the first issue.
+Clients ensure SSTs aren't deleted by writing a new manifest with a snapshot containing the current manifest ID.
 The snapshot's manifest ID signals that the SSTs contained in that manifest are still in use.

-A manifest is considered active as long as:
+A manifest is considered active as long as either:

 * It's the current manifest
 * It's referenced by a snapshot in the current manifest